-As stated in the UBC Policy #104, all Users of UBC Electronic Information and Systems are responsible for using them appropriately and maintaining their security.
+As stated in the UBC Policy #SC14, all Users of UBC Electronic Information and Systems are responsible for using them appropriately and maintaining their security.
 Users who breach this policy may be subject to the full range of disciplinary actions.
 In addition to any other sanctions that the University may impose in the event of a violation, the University may restrict or withdraw access to UBC Electronic Information and Systems, including computing privileges and network access.
-Please refer to the full text policy here: http://universitycounsel.ubc.ca/files/2013/06/policy104.pdf
+Please refer to the full text policy here: https://universitycounsel.ubc.ca/files/2022/05/Information-Systems-Policy SC14.pdf